Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 No one knows exactly what will happen; don’t put your happiness in someone else’s hands.

-Be responsible for your own feelings and trust that others can choose to be responsible for their feelings as well.
+Be responsible for your feelings and trust that others can also choose to be responsible for their feelings.

 10. The simple things matter.

-A smile, a compliment or a walk through the woods can give you the energy you need to find inner clarity and inspiration.
-It’s the simple things that sprinkle the day with positive feelings and bathes your brain in feel good neurochemicals.
+A smile, a compliment, or a walk through the woods can give you the energy you need to find inner clarity and inspiration.
+The simple things sprinkle the day with positive feelings and bathe your brain in feel-good neurochemicals.

-It’s important to take a step back and savor those moments.
+It’s essential to take a step back and savor those moments.
 They are the antidote to negativity and false positives.

 Conclusion